mihaicris-adoreme/cordial-ios-sdk/README.md

 [[CordialApiConfiguration shared] initializeLocationManagerWithDesiredAccuracy:kCLLocationAccuracyBest distanceFilter:kCLDistanceFilterNone];
 ```

 The above example configures the location manager for maximum geo accuracy.
-To increase phone battery life, you can configure SDK location manager by changing the `desiredAccuracy`, `distanceFilter`, `untilTraveled`, and `timeout` properties.
+To increase phone battery life, you can configure SDK location manager by changing the `desiredAccuracy`, `distanceFilter` properties.

 ## In-App Messages